 For a long time, most of the Persona titles weren’t all that accessible unless you kept some niche consoles laying around.
 Older games were also expensive to pick up, having long been out of print.
 That’s changed though.

-We’re going to break down which game is the perfect introduction to Persona 5, and why other titles don’t work as well.
-This is what you need to know.
+I’m going to break down which game is the perfect introduction to Persona, and why other titles don’t work as well.

-Persona 5 is the most recent game in the franchise, but there’s a good reason why it might be the best one to play first.
+Persona 5 is arguably the best title to play first.
 This is the most modern and polished title in the series.
 To newcomers, it is definitely going to make the best impression.

 If you’re already a fan of this style of game, there are different choices.
 However, to a general audience, the most recent is probably the best one to go for first.
 It features the best mix of story and simulation to RPG gameplay.
 The game is also a lot less dated.